Duncan Crabtree-Ireland

 Duncan Crabtree-Ireland is an American business executive and the national executive director and chief negotiator for SAG-AFTRA.
 He joined the trade union in 2000 and has also held the roles of general counsel and chief operating officer.
 Crabtree-Ireland has been a judge pro tem of the Los Angeles County Superior Court and an adjunct professor at the USC Gould School of Law.
 He is a board member of the SAG-AFTRA Foundation, the Entertainment Community Fund, and the Motion Picture & Television Fund.

 Early life and education

 Crabtree-Ireland was born in Memphis, Tennessee, and raised in Dallas.
-He studied Gender Studies at Georgetown University, and earned a Juris Doctor degree from the University of California, Davis, in 1998.
+He earned a bachelor’s degree in international law and policy from Georgetown University, and a Juris Doctor degree from the University of California, Davis in 1998.
 He had considered joining the U.S. Foreign Service and becoming a professional diplomat.

 Career

 Crabtree-Ireland worked as a prosecutor for the Los Angeles County District Attorney's office for two years, before joining SAG-AFTRA in 2000.
 He became general counsel in 2006, and was named chief operating officer in 2014.
 Crabtree-Ireland also served as deputy national executive director of the Screen Actors Guild (SAG).
 He has held the roles of national executive director and chief negotiator since 2021.

 Crabtree-Ireland represented the trade union during negotiations of the Beijing Treaty on Audiovisual Performances, which was adopted by the World Intellectual Property Organization in 2012 and regulates copyright for audiovisual performances and expands performers' rights.
 He also played a major role in the merger between SAG and American Federation of Television and Radio Artists (AFTRA) in 2012.
 He worked on an international treaty on intellectual property, and negotiated with Telemundo to create the first labor contract in the United States for telenovela actors.
 During the COVID-19 pandemic, Crabtree-Ireland worked on safety measures and participated in negotiations with studios on return-to-work agreements in 2020.
 He was the lead negotiator during the 2023 SAG-AFTRA strike, and also in the 2024-2025 SAG-AFTRA video game strike.
 He heads the union's bilingual initiative, and co-hosts the podcast SAG-AFTRA en Español, alongside Ana Carolina Grajales.